Search

 Listening in stillness

 The past two years have been contemplative.
-Three months devoted to personal reflection, followed by eight months of reshaping my work from within.
-Throughout this process, one notion kept returning to me: creation as connection.
+I spent three months on personal reflection, followed by eight months of rethinking how I approach my work.
+Throughout that time, one idea kept coming back: creation as connection.
 The wish to reach hearts, near and far.
 To cultivate kinship among fellow designers, thinkers and makers.

 I studied communication.
-I have always loved language.
-And for a while, I fell out of love with writing.
-Speaking has never been my strongest form of expression.
-Even in Dutch, my native language, I sometimes struggle to find the words I mean.
-But when I write, thoughts find their rhythm.
+I've always loved language.
+But speaking has never been my strongest form of expression.
+Even in Dutch, my native language, I sometimes struggle to find the right words.
+When I write, though, my thoughts find their rhythm.

-I am not someone who shares selfies, and I do not teach in a conventional way.
-But blogging has always felt like an authentic way to express and inspire.
+I'm not someone who shares selfies, and I don’t feel drawn to teaching in the traditional sense.
+While many designers do teach, I’ve realised that’s not the path I want to follow.
+But blogging has always felt like an authentic way to express myself and inspire.
 If you prefer fast videos, this space may not be for you.
-Then again, you are probably not reading this either.
-What I long for is to share knowledge with those who welcome it, in a way that honours my strengths and cares for the planet.
+Then again, you're probably not reading this anyway.
+What I long for is to share knowledge with those who welcome it, in a way that honours my strengths.

 Learning as a daily ritual

-One of the purest joys in running an atelier is the learning.
-Every day offers something new.
-A deeper insight into textile history.
-A new way of seeing colour.
-A fresh thought on how I wish to shape the world through design.
+One of the purest joys of running an atelier is the learning.
+Every day brings something new: a deeper insight into textile history, a new way of seeing colour, a fresh thought on how I want to shape the world through design.

-I have been thinking carefully about how to share my work in ways that feel generous and rooted, not transactional.
-Ways that reflect both the skill and the soul within my practice.
+Lately, I’ve been thinking carefully about how to share my work in ways that feel generous and true to my zone of genius, as they say.
+Ways that reflect both the skill and the soul of my practice.

 And so, writing returns.
-A space for clarity.
+A space for reflection.
 A container for ideas.

 With new intent